UP-Algorithm-Plus-Plus/CPP-Crash-Course-2425A/Week_1/README.md

 ```

 **Breakdown**:
-- `#include <bits/stdc++.h>`: This imports the library for every function you would need.
-Functions like the math functions, input/output functions, algorithms, string handling, etc.
+- `#include <bits/stdc++.h>`: This directive imports all standard libraries, covering a wide range of functions like math operations, input/output, algorithms, and string handling.
-- `using napespace std;`: This makes it so that you don't need to type `cout` and `endl` as `std::cout << "Hello, World!" << std::end;`, its useful for simple/small programs, but not so much in larger programs as it might result in conflicts with other namespaces.
+- `using namespace std;`: This allows you to write `cout` and `endl` without the `std::` prefix, which simplifies small programs but may cause conflicts in larger ones.
-- `int main()`: Every C++ program must have a `main` function, which is where the program starts executing.
+- `int main()`: Every C++ program must have a `main` function, which is the entry point where the program starts executing.
-- `cout`: Outputs data to the console.
-In this case, it's "Hello, World!"
+- `cout`: This is used to output text to the console.
+In this case, it prints "Hello, World!".
-- `return 0`: Signals the end of the program.
+- `return 0;`: This signals the program has executed successfully and terminates it.

 #### Assignment
-1. Try programming in C++ by copying the "Hello, World!"
-C++ program (Don't Copy paste it!
-Type it, so that you start building muscle memory.) and change "Hello, World!" to "Welcome to C++!"
-Then run it!
+1. Write the "Hello, World!" program yourself (type it manually for practice) and change the message to "Welcome to C++!".
+Then, compile and run it.
-2. Modify what you did in #1 by adding another print statement that prints your name instead of "Hello, World!"
-After that, try and run your program!
+2. Modify your code by adding another `cout` statement to print your name.
+Try running the program again.

 #### Input/Output